Entangling distant systems via universal nonadiabatic passage: Preparing distant qubits into maximal entangled state

-The closed-system dynamics of population are demonstrated in Figs.~\ref{Bell}(a) and (b).
-The effect from external dissipation can be found in the fidelity dynamics in Figs.~\ref{Bell}(c) and (d).
-During the first step $t\in[0,T]$ as shown in Fig.~\ref{Bell}(a), the population on $|gg\rangle$ is equally transferred to $|eg\rangle$ and $|ge\rangle$ and the state $|ee\rangle$ is never populated as described by $|\mu_1(t)\rangle$ in Eq.~(\ref{AncillaryBell}).
-Together with the red solid line in Fig.~\ref{Bell}(c), by which a target state $|\psi_{\rm Bell}\rangle=(|eg\rangle+|ge\rangle)/\sqrt{2}$ is achieved in the end of Step $1$, it confirms that the system described by Fig.~\ref{transition}(a) can be faithfully simplified as a $1+2$-dimensional system.
-In the presence of a dissipative noise, the fidelity at $t=T$ can be maintained as high as $F=0.997$ under the experimentally practical decay rate $\kappa/\omega=5\times10^{-6}$~\cite{Pita2024Strong}, by which our protocol prevails over the existing one in the superconducting waveguide QED system~\cite{Zhang2023Generating} with the same target state and the same order of magnitude of noise.
-Our protocol can tolerate larger decay rates.
-It is found in Fig.~\ref{Bell}(c) that $F(T)=0.980$ for $\kappa/\omega=2.5\times10^{-5}$ and $F(T)=0.962$ for $\kappa/\omega=5\times10^{-5}$.
+The closed-system dynamics of population are demonstrated in Figs.~\ref{Bell}(a) and \ref{Bell}(b).
+The effect from external dissipation appears in the fidelity dynamics in Figs.~\ref{Bell}(c) and \ref{Bell}(d).
+During the first step $t\in[0,T]$ as shown in Fig.~\ref{Bell}(a), the population on $|gg\rangle$ is transferred equally to $|eg\rangle$ and $|ge\rangle$ and the state $|ee\rangle$ is never populated as described by $|\mu_1(t)\rangle$ in Eq.~(\ref{AncillaryBell}).
+Together with the solid line in Fig.~\ref{Bell}(c), by which a target state $|\psi_{\rm Bell}\rangle=(|eg\rangle+|ge\rangle)/\sqrt{2}$ is achieved in the end of Step $1$, it confirms that the system plotted in Fig.~\ref{transition}(a) can be faithfully simplified to be a $1+2$-dimensional system.
+In the presence of a dissipative noise, the fidelity at $t=T$ can be maintained as high as $\mathcal{F}=0.997$ under the experimentally practical decay rate $\kappa/\omega=5\times10^{-6}$~\cite{Pita2024Strong}, by which our protocol prevails over the existing one in the superconducting waveguide QED system~\cite{Zhang2023Generating} with the same target state and the same order of magnitude of noise.
+It is found in Fig.~\ref{Bell}(c) that $\mathcal{F}(T)=0.980$ for $\kappa/\omega=2.5\times10^{-5}$ and $\mathcal{F}(T)=0.962$ for $\kappa/\omega=5\times10^{-5}$.
+Our protocol can then tolerate larger decay rates.